[New to thrifting? Check out my Thrifting 101 post from last summer!]

 Keep in mind, more important than whether or not a sheet is vintage, is whether or not you like the pattern!
 Every once and a while I find a sheet that isn't vintage that I really like, and I don't let that stop me from buying it.
 If you like it, go for it! :)

-How to choose Vintage Sheets
+How to Shop for Vintage Sheets

 1. Check for stains, paint, and any holes or tears.
 Depending on what you'll be using the sheet for, you may be able to still purchase a sheet with some imperfections.
 However, if you intend to use it as a quilt backing or as an actual sheet, you'll want to be sure it's okay.
 Keep in mind some stains can be removed, but not all.